Sunset on Syros island in Greece

 Galissas Beach

 Galissas Beach is one of the most popular beaches on the island.
-It has plenty of lounge chairs, though they tend to be among the priciest in Syros (between 10 and 30 Euros depending on proximity to the water, day of the week, and month).
+It has plenty of lounge chairs, though they tend to be among the priciest in Syros Island (between 10 and 30 Euros depending on proximity to the water, day of the week, and month).

 Kini Beach